Tortoise: In religion

 In Hinduism, Kurma (कुर्म) was the second Avatar of Vishnu.
 Like the Matsya Avatara, Kurma also belongs to the Satya Yuga.
 Vishnu took the form of a half-man, half-tortoise, the lower half being a tortoise.
 He is normally shown as having four arms.
 He sat on the bottom of the ocean after the Great Flood.
 A mountain was placed on his back by the other gods so they could churn the sea and find the ancient treasures of the Vedic peoples.

-In Judaism and early Christianity tortoises were seen as unclean animals.
+In Judaism, tortoises are seen as unclean animals.
+Early Christians also viewed tortoises as unclean.

+In Chinese and Japanese folk religion, tortoises are considered oracular animals.
 Tortoise shells were used by ancient Chinese as oracle bones to make predictions.

-The tortoise is a symbol of the Ancient Greek god, Hermes.

-In space
+In Ancient Greek mythology, Hermes crafts the first lyre from a tortoise.

+In space: the 1968 trip to the Moon

 In September, 1968, two Russian tortoises became the first animals to fly to and circle the Moon.
 Their Zond 5 mission brought them back to Earth safely.

+In the United Kingdom

+In 2015, the University of Lincoln held a ribbon-cutting ceremony to open the new Joseph Banks Laboratories.
+Instead of using scissors, the honor went to Charles Darwin, a tortoise from the School of Life Sciences.

+The "ribbon" was made from dandelion and rocket leaves, which the tortoise chewed through to mark the opening.